 A sports betting provider lives from its customers – because where there is no customer, there is no bet.
-But in order to be able to convince the customers of your own offer, it is important to know and understand the motivation of these customers.
+But in order to be able to convince the customers of your own offer, it is important to know and understand the player motivation and why they bet.

 In this context, the main question is what makes sports betting so fascinating – in short: what motivates sports betting customers to bet?
 Because only with this knowledge can the strategy of a betting company be successfully oriented towards growth.

 In everyday usage, the term “motivation” is often used to explain why a person does something.
-In psychology, motivation is described as the process that stimulates, guides and sustains goal-oriented human behavior.
+Psychologists describe as the process that stimulates, guides and sustains goal-oriented human behavior.

 In a nutshell, motivation is the driving force that makes us act – be it having a glass of water to quench your thirst or signing up with a sports betting company to place a bet on your favorite team.